-There is never a more important period in the life of your engine than the first 320 km (200 mi) or 20 hours of riding.
+There is never a more important period in the life of your engine than the first 20 hours of riding.
 For this reason, you should read the following material carefully.

-Since the engine is brand new, do not put an excessive load on it for the first 320 km (200 mi) or 20 hours.
+Since the engine is brand new, do not put an excessive load on it for the first 20 hours.
 The various parts in the engine wear and polish themselves to the correct operating clearances.
 During this period, prolonged full-throttle operation or any condition that might result in engine overheating must be avoided.